VijayRod/demo/aks/servicemesh-istio/logs/istioctl-upgrade.md

     Image:         docker.io/istio/proxyv2:1.17.2
 ```

-Now enabling the AKS Istio add-on (after running istio upgrade).
-The test pod has an unhealthy istio-proxy container.
+After running the `istioctl upgrade` command, the AKS Istio add-on was enabled.
+However, when testing a pod, the `istio-proxy` container was found to be in an unhealthy state.

 ```
 ~# az aks mesh enable -g myResourceGroupName -n aksbefore